gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

 *4-* In the second console execute the next line: java -jar selenium-server-standalone-2.45.0.jar -role node  -hub http://localhost:4444/grid/register -Dwebdriver.chrome.driver=chromedriver.exe  -Dwebdriver.ie.driver=IEDriverServer.exe  //In the Standalone folder.

-*5-* Try to enter localhost:4444/grid/console, if the page is loaded,  the server started correctly. // In this page could be find the machine url that will be used to instantiate the RemoteWebDriver.
+*5-* Enter to localhost:4444/grid/console, if the page is loaded,  the server started correctly. // In this page could be find the machine url that will be used to instantiate the RemoteWebDriver.
 Ex- id: http://192.168.6.83:5555.

 ### Parameters